L0UARN/godot-outlines/README.md

 - Smooth and anti-aliased
 - Optional "glow" effect to the outlines
 - **Very, very fast** (can draw outlines of any size with very little performance cost)
+- Modify the outlines settings at runtime

 ### On the way

-- Fix for the outlines shader when the glow effect is disabled
-- Better ease of use
-- Display the outlines on any camera
+- Display the outlines on any non-fullscreen camera
-- *Change the outline size and / or glow radius while running?*
 - *Hide outlines that are hidden behind other meshes?*

 ## Usage